alexclaydon/Bunjiland/Documentation/Technical/ARCHITECTURE.md

 Written documentation for the UI Navigation plugin (btw I hate that confusing name) is limited, and your best bet seems to be [this](https://youtube.com/playlist?list=PLAcWSem_HT4hT-3viMU2_z4WW94gKhgn0) video tutorial series from 2019.
 I'll summarise the essential setup steps below, noting that these are appropriate to this project and that if you're greenfielding a project you should refer back to the videos directly:

 - [x] Go to `/Users/Shared/Epic Games/UE_5.0/Engine/Plugins/Marketplace/UINavigation/Content` and open `UINavInput.ini`; copy all of the action mappings (everything prepending `+ActionMappings`); then go to `/Users/alexclaydon/Unreal Projects/Bunjiland/Config` and open up `DefaultInput.ini`; paste all of the copied action mappings in to your existing list of mappings (as each of those prepend `Menu`, you shouldn't have any collisions but just check).
+UPDATE: NO, YOU NEED TO COPY THE CORRESPONDING INPUTS FROM THE SAMPLE PACK SINCE YOU'RE USING THE PRE-MADE INTERFACE
 - [x] Re-parent the existing player controller to the `UINavController` class.
 - [x] Go to Project Settings -> Engine settings -> User Interface, and ensure that `Render Focus Rule` is set to `Navigation Only`.
 - [ ] Change the player controller to create the new UI Nav widgets instead of the old Common UI or Legacy widgets.

+UPDATE - HOW TO INTEGRATE THE "UI NAVIGATION SIMPLE PACK" ASSET PACK; following explanation is from the Discord server:

+In order to adapt the UINavSimplePack into your existing project, here's what you have to do:

+- [x] Copy the UINav Simple Pack's Content folder into your project
+- [x] Set your GameInstance class to UINavGameInstance (you can do this in the Maps and Modes section of your Project Settings).
+If you already have a GameInstance, either change its parent to UINavGameInstance (Blueprint class) or add its variables to your GameInstance class.
+The last option will likely require you to fix a few things in the widgets that communicate with the UINavGameInstance. <- I have re-parented my game instance class, which means I need to keep the new blueprint parent class around in the project (probably move it to the `Core` folder) and add a note somewhere here that my class inherits from this class now.
+- [x] Make sure the UINavController is being used (or another PC setup to use UINav).
+You can do this by setting the default Game Mode class to UINavGameMode or simply setting the correct PC in your existing Game Mode class.
+- [ ] Update the Settings_Game_HorizontalSensitivity and Settings_Game_VerticalSensitivity widgets to update your desired character's properties for sensitivity, if you plan on using a different Character class.
+- [ ] Update the Settings_Video_FOV widget to properly apply and save the desired FOV (it's currently done using a console command, which doesn't persist when game restarts)
+- [x] Update which input actions can be rebinded, through the InputCollection inside the InputSettings widget
+- [ ] Check whether the images for the buttons in the menus are being fetched correctly.
+If they're not you may need to update your UINavController's Data Tables.
+- [ ] Adapt the start game and load/save functionality to support the properties you need.
+You may need to mess with the SaveSlot widget.

 ## Inventory System